pierrevillard/IaC/README.md

 This script will ask you for domains used to publish Nexus, Jenkins and Gitlab URLs.
 Domain names are needed to configure/generate HTTPs certs/keys and Nginx Proxy redirects.

+Note: By default, PKI certs will also trust your devops host IP according to "hostname -i" commande.
+You can change the default IP by adding HOST_IP=[YOUR_IP} variable

 # Can be totally destroyed with: